parkha-na/parkha-na.github.io/index.md

 # Welcome

 Hello.
-This is a blog for studying development languages.
+This is a blog I studied based on my interview experience.